vitessio/website/content/en/docs/reference/row-based-replication.md

 For the short term, Vitess will not deal very gracefully with this scenario: we will only support the case where the current schema for a table has exactly the same columns as all events in the binlog, plus some other optional columns that are then unused.
 That way, it is possible to add columns to tables without breaking anything.

-Note if the main use case is Filtered Replicaiton for resharding, this limitation only exists while the resharding process is running.
+Note if the main use case is Filtered Replication for resharding, this limitation only exists while the resharding process is running.
 It is somewhat easy to not change the schema at the same time as resharding is on-going.

-### Applying Schema Changes

-When using RBR, [Schema Swap](../../schema-management/schema-swap) becomes useless, as replication between hosts with different schemas will most likely break.
-This is however an existing limitation that is already known and handled by MySQL DBAs.

-Vitess at this point does not provide an integrated way of applying involved schema changes through RBR.
-A number of external tools however already exist to handle this case, like gh-ost.

-We have future plans to:

-* Integrate with a tool like gh-ost to provide a seamless schema change story.
-* Maintain a history of the schema changes that happen on all shards, so events can be parsed correctly in all cases.

 ## Unsupported Features